-Total assets increased by 24.5% from September 2012 to reach QR437 billion (USD120.0 billion), the highest ever achieved by the Group.
-This was the result of a strong growth rate of 27.4% in loans and advances to reach QR304 billion (USD83.5 billion).
+Total assets increased by 9.7% from December 2013 to reach QAR486 billion (USD133.6 billion), the highest ever achieved by the Group.
+This was the result of a strong growth rate of 8.8% in loans and advances to reach QAR338 billion (USD92.9 billion).

-At the same time QNB Group increased customer funding by 23.3% to QR331 billion (USD91.0 billion).
-This led to the Group’s loan to deposit ratio to reach 92%.
+At the same time QNB Group increased customer funding by 7.4% to QAR360 billion (USD99.0 billion).
+This led to the Group’s loan to deposit ratio reaching 94%.

-The capital adequacy ratio stood at 14.6% as at 30 September 2013, higher than the regulatory requirements of Qatar Central Bank and the Basel Committee.
+The Group started implementing updated QCB and Basel III requirements for the calculation of the Capital Adequacy Ratio (CAR) from early 2014.
+The ratio stood at 16.2% as at 31 December 2014, higher than the regulatory minimum requirements of the Qatar Central Bank.
 The Group is keen to maintain a strong capitalisation in order to support future strategic plans.

 As a result of the Group’s high credit ratings and outstanding asset quality, it was selected as one of the world’s 50 safest financial institutions by Global Finance.

-Based on the Group’s continuous strong performance and the expanding international presence, the bank is currently ranked as the most valuable brand in the MENA region, with a world ranking of 120 (Brand Value: USD1.31 billion).
+Based on the Group’s continuous strong performance and the expanding international presence, the Group improved its ranking as the most valuable brand in the MENA region, with a world ranking of 101 (Brand Value: USD1.81 billion) from 120 in 2012 (Brand Value: USD1.31 billion).

-With the addition of NSGB, the new subsidiary in India and the new office in China, QNB Group’s presence through its subsidiaries and associate companies increased to 26 countries providing a comprehensive range of advanced products and services.
-The total number of staff is almost 13,500 operating from over 570 locations and with an ATM network of more than 1,200 machines.
+QNB Group is present, through its subsidiaries and associate companies, in more than 26 countries and 3 continents providing a comprehensive range of products and services.
+The total number of staff is more than 14,500 operating from over 615 locations and with an ATM network of more than 1,310 machines.